pumbas600/Network/README.md

     These could just as easily be combined into one single file, however, I specifically seperated them so that I could test Python's pickling.

-  - Level Creator:
+  - Network Creator:

     >Creates the network and then saves it as a .lvl file which can be access by the Level Solver file.

-  - Level Solver:
+  - Network Solver:

     >Loads a network and finds the shortest distance from a selected start node to a selected end node using Dijkstra's algorithm.